-From the Ohio & Missouri river to stone bridges to the flood plain, history seeps in the western region of Shawnee National forest just waiting to be discovered.
+From the Ohio & Mississippi river to stone bridges to the flood plain, history seeps in the western region of Shawnee National forest just waiting to be discovered.

 FT.
 Defiance Camping & RV Park

 Fort Defiance State Park’s 191 acres of rugged woodland provide a beautiful contrast to the gently rolling surrounding farmlands.
 The park’s trails, picnic areas and scenic overlooks provide a great place to relax.

 Cairo became a prosperous port following the Civil War because of the increase in riverboat and railroad commerce.
 Here, you can see the Ohio river converge into the Mississippi River directly south of Cairo.

 Trail of Tears, one of Illinois’ five state forests, is located 5 miles northwest of Jonesboro and 20 miles south of Murphysboro.
 It lies within the southern section of the Ozark Hills.

 Union County State Fish & Wildlife Area is a haven for many diverse forms of wildlife.
 The most prominent throughout five months of the year are the phenomenal flocks of wintering Canada geese and other waterfowl.
 Interesting types of wildlife are commonly observed by visitors to the area.

 Nestled in the Shawnee National Forest, Giant City State Park was named for the unique impressions made by its massive sandstone structures and a landscape like none other, with lush garments of fern, moss, flowering mints, hundreds of species of wild flowers and more than 75 varieties of towering trees.

 As you explore the Horseshoe Lake State Fish & Wildlife Area, you may be reminded of the Deep South.
 The charm of bald cypress, tupelo gum, swamp cottonwood trees and wild lotus makes the recreational activities at the site even more enjoyable.